 Wrong!
-Even the manufacturers of commodities have ways to deliver greater value to their customers.
-Typically, they map their "commodity" products in a blanket of valued extras to "decommoditize" it.
-And the reason they're successful at this is because they focus on nonproduct as well as product issues.
+Even the manufacturers of commodities have ways to deliver greater value to customers.
+Typically, they map their "commodity" products in a blanket of valued extras to "decommoditize" them.
+The reason they're successful at this is because they focus on nonproduct, as well as product, issues.

 Myth #4: If everyone does it, it ain't valuable!

 Again, wrong.
-Never overestimate the brilliance of your competition and never underestimate the importance of your benefits.
-Based on my training of tens of thousands of salespeople, I can tell you that at least one-half of the sales population cannot recite the value-added extras they offer.
-And of the remaining 50 percent, only a small number tell their value-added story well.
-Give yourself the advantage in selling your company has paid for.
+Never overestimate the brilliance of your competition, and never underestimate the importance of your benefits.
+Based on my training tens of thousands of salespeople, I can tell you that at least half of the sales population cannot recite the value-added extras they offer.
+Of the remaining half, only a small number tell their value-added story well.
+Give yourself the advantage in selling.

 Myth #5: All customers are value-added targets!

 Wrong, again!
 All customers are equal.
-It's just "some are more equal than others."
+It's just that "some are more equal than others."
 The top one-third of your customer and prospect base will represent 85 percent of your profitable revenue.
-All customers deserve the "Hugging" or value-oriented philosophy.
-But only the top one-third deserve the intensity of the value-added sales approach.
+All customers deserve the value-oriented philosophy, but only the top one-third deserve the intensity of the value-added sales approach.

-Myth #6: Value-added selling relates only to combating price objections!
+Myth #6: "Value-added" relates only to combating price objections!

 One more time, wrong!
 Value-added selling is a good offensive tactic to thwart any competitive effort.
 When you promise a lot and deliver even more, customers are reluctant to spoil their relationship with you by ordering from the competition.
 Another advantage of value-added selling is that you feel especially good about the job you perform.
 You've gone the extra mile.
 You're proud of it.
 And you should be.